DaveP80/chrome-chessextension/ReadME.md

 git clone <directory>
 ```

-watch this video on how to load a chrome extension from your file system
+watch this video on how to load a chrome extension from your file system.
 [video link](https://www.youtube.com/watch?v=oswjtLwCUqg)

 Load the src folder.